CloudLabs-Samples/EduLabs/Demo/aws/demo-2u.md

 ## Getting started

-To connect to the provided EC2 instance, follow the below steps:
+To connect to the provided EC2 instance through Remote Desktop Connection (RDP), follow the below steps:

 1. Copy the **IP address or DNS** from the Resources tab.